Hi there, my name is Mike and thank you for visiting my page.

 I'm also into helicopters and started out with an old Kyosho Hyperfly purchased new back in the mid 1990's.
 Like the USA-1, it ended up being a horrible kit that didn't fly like a conventional helicopter which made it difficult to operate so I sold it.
 Since getting my feet back under me with the micro 'Havoc' helis (a ton of fun), I moved on and purchased a 4 channel fixed pitched Exceed r/c electric Airwolf that I'm currently getting acclimated to and enjoying every minute of it.
 I also have a huge Piper Cub r/c airplane inherited from my late grandfather after I purchased it for him, had him assemble it and then he unexpectedly gave it back to me. :) I should mention that my grandfather was a master static model builder for more than 70 years and always had many dozens of his models displayed throughout his home.
 I attribute much of my interest in models (r/c and otherwise) to admiring those incredible static examples and investigating the assembly of many of the different projects he always seemed to have in progress on his work bench for decades growing up (thanks grandpa! :).
 At one point, I tried getting him into r/c models by purchasing and building a new Super Hornet for him which he graciously accepted but never ran and eventually returned to me because he didn't know how to use it.
 I ended up selling it to make room for a re-re Hornet but now regret getting rid of it.
 Not knowing what to do with the Piper Cub he had assembled, I briefly and unsuccessfully gave r/c plane flying a try with that plane, then a smaller Kyosho Spree and finally an even smaller styrofoam trainer.
 I ultimately decided that it was not something I was interested in devoting time to so I sold the Spree and trainer.
 However, the Piper Cub remains on display in my collection as a homage to my late grandfather but is too nice to ever risk damaging during flight again.
 Before discovering TC, I occasionally felt a little guilty about owning so many R/C models until I realized that I was a mere lightweight in comparison to most enthusiasts here who own dozens if not hundreds of them which I find truly amazing.
 Fortunately, that fact erased my periodic guilt and convinced me to keep buying kits I like so it's all good -- being nuts is neat! :P

 I will continue to upload pictures of my collection so please check back periodically for new additions to my showroom.
 I want to thank all the great TC members here who have helped me in one way or the other over the years by answering questions, giving me advice, and offering rare parts for sale.
-I NO LONGER HAVE ACCESS TO MANAGE MY 'FOX FANATICS' S.I.G.
+PLEASE FEEL FREE TO CHECK OUT AND JOIN MY 'FOX FANATICS' S.I.G.
 OR 'SUPERSHOT' S.I.G.
-BUT THE NEW SITE WILL AUTOMATICALLY ADD YOU IF REQUESTED SO FEEL FREE TO JOIN.
 Thanks.